okfn-brasil/serenata-de-amor/docs/CEAP_en_US.md

 2. The records of the receipts must be listed on a standard requirement
 3. Digital images of the receipts must be stored in the system
 4. In case of rent or chartering of an aircraft, the document **must specify the distance traveled, flight time and aircraft prefix for the employed aircraft**
 5. **The expenses for the acquisition of permanent materials won't be reimbursed** (Those acquisitions whose durations exceeds two years.
 For example: tables, machines, tapestry, laboratory equipments, tools, vehicles, etc. Source: National Treasury), **as well as expenses with food** (Purchases from grocery stores and supermarkets are not allowed.
-The Congress Person can use CEAP only for restaurants, bars, cafes and similars.)
+The congressperson can use CEAP only for restaurants, bars, cafes and similars.)
 6. **The document must be presented within 90 days** of the day of the delivery of the product or service
-7. **There is no refund if the good acquired or the service provided is owned by the Congress Person or it's relatives, up to 3rd degree relations**
+7. **There is no refund if the good acquired or the service provided is owned by the congressperson or its relatives, up to 3rd degree relationships**

 Regarding the usage to attend to courses, lectures, seminars, symposiums, congresses or other events of the same kind:
-* To be eligible for reimbursement, the Congress Person cannot be absent from sessions and meetings during the period of the event.
-In case of absence, the Congress Person will be charged a proportional value to the absence time
+* To be eligible for reimbursement, the congressperson cannot be absent from sessions and meetings during the period of the event.
+In case of absence, the congressperson will be charged a proportional value to the absence time
 * **Expenses with basic education, university graduations and postgraduations are not eligible for reimbursement**
-* The Congress Person must present documents proving that he/she attended to the event, issued by the institution responsible for the organization of the event, and a detailed report of the activities during the period.
+* The congressperson must present documents proving that he/she attended to the event, issued by the institution responsible for the organization of the event, and a detailed report of the activities during the period.

 Article 5.
 Regarding the air transportation services and postal products, they can be processed if they have an associated Air Pass Requisition (RPA) and Postal Service Requisition (RSP)
 * Both are valid until the last business day of the respective financial year;
-* **Both will be issued by the quota control system and must be signed by the Congress Person or government employee**
+* **Both will be issued by the quota control system and must be signed by the congressperson or government employee**
 * The travel ticket is provided upon presentation of the RPA, and **can only be acquired from previously registered companies***
-* The ticket must be issued for the Congress Person or accredited government employee
+* The ticket must be issued for the congressperson or accredited government employee
 * The purchase of tickets for advisors must be registered in the system by the first business day of the first month after the ticket's issue date
 * The RPA and the ticket cannot be converted into flight credit orders on airline companies

 Article 6.
 The accredited air transportation companies must report, whenever required, detailed information of the issued tickets
 Article 7.
-If the issued ticket violates any policies, it's corresponding cost will be automatically deducted from the responsible's payroll
+If the issued ticket violates any policies, its corresponding cost will be automatically deducted from the responsible's payroll
 Article 8.
-Expenses with telephony will only be refunded when proven that the Congress Person is responsible for those expenses.
+Expenses with telephony will only be refunded when proven that the congressperson is responsible for those expenses.
 * All telecommunication expenses eligible for refunds are related to general communication, such as internet access, rent and setup of equipment for voice or data communication
 * Telephony expenses are verified upon presentation of the bill's cover page and the invoice.
-* In case of loss, it is possible to prove the expenses by presenting the bill, reissued by the provider, and a document stating the loss, signed by the Congress Person.
+* In case of loss, it is possible to prove the expenses by presenting the bill, reissued by the provider, and a document stating the loss, signed by the congressperson.

 Article 9.
-It's not allowed to rent properties owned by the Congress Person or any entities which he/she participates Article 10. **The rental contracts of movable assets do not allow for the purchase of that asset using the quota**
+It's not allowed to rent properties owned by the congressperson or any entities which he/she participates Article 10. **The rental contracts of movable assets do not allow for the purchase of that asset using the quota**
 * Rent of cars doesn't include chauffeur services, and can only be provided by legal companies, allowing for the addition of the insurance.
 * The car must be a property of the company, proven by presenting the Vehicle's Registry and Licensing Certificate (CRVL)
 * The refund is limited to 10% of the vehicle's market price according to the FIPE table

 Article 11.
 The quota is calculated proportionally to the effective service time of each month.
-* If a Congress Person is substituted, preference for the quota is given to who's attending, and if both are attending, the quota is given to the mandate holder, or in case of a succession of substitutes, the quota is given to the first ancestor in the substitution order
+* If a congressperson is substituted, preference for the quota is given to who's attending, and if both are attending, the quota is given to the mandate holder, or in case of a succession of substitutes, the quota is given to the first ancestor in the substitution order
-* If the Congress Person is substituted, there is no reduction in the quota.
+* If the congressperson is substituted, there is no reduction in the quota.

 Article 12. **The usage of the quota is restricted to the mandate period**, as long as a substitute is not summoned Article 13. **The balance doesn't accumulate over the financial year**